atshaw1994/atshaw1994/README.md

 Outside of programming and Software Engineering, I like to play guitar and write music.
 Green Day and Blink 182 are heavily responsible for that hobby.
 I also enjoy playing video games.
 My latest interests are Phasmophobia and Old School Runescape.
 But there's always the trusty old Minecraft.

-I'm here to build my portfolio and contribute to projects I use and enjoy!
+I'm here actively seeking my first professional role in software engineering and am excited to contribute my skills and passion to a great team.